hazelcast/hazelcast-jet/site/docs/tutorials/kafka.md

 ---
-title: Work with Apache Kafka id: kafka
+title: Work with Apache Kafka
 ---

 Apache Kafka is a messaging system which internally stores all the